ghiscoding/slickgrid-universal/packages/empty-warning-component/README.md

 ## Empty Warning Component
 #### @slickgrid-universal/empty-warning-component

-Vanilla Implementation of an Empty Dataset Warning Component when no data showing in the grid.
-This is in summary a very simplified `div` showing a warning message when there are no data to show in the grid.
+Vanilla Implementation of an Empty Dataset Warning Component when there is no data available in the grid.
+This is in summary a very simplified `div` showing a warning message (that can be translated as well) when there are no data to show in the grid.

 ### External Dependencies
 No external dependency